jonnor/ESC-CNN-microcontroller/report/report.md

 In [@AudioCodingSensorGrid], authors propose a compressed noise profile based on lossy compression of spectrograms.
 For 125ms time resolution the bitrate is between 400 and 1400 bits per second, however this gave a 5 percentage points reduction in classification accuracy.
-This is shown as case B. of Figure {figure:sensornetworks-coding}.
+This is shown as case B. of Figure \ref{figure:sensornetworks-coding}.

-Others have proposed to use neural networks to produce an audio "embedding" inspired by the success of world embeddings for Natural Language Processing (case C. of Figure {figure:sensornetworks-coding}).
+Others have proposed to use neural networks to produce an audio "embedding" inspired by the success of word embeddings[@rong2014word2vec] for Natural Language Processing.
+This is shown as case C. of Figure \ref{figure:sensornetworks-coding}).
 In VGGish[@VGGish] model trained on Audioset[@AudioSet]
-a 8-bit, 128 dimensional embedding is used for 10 seconds clips, leading to a datarate of 102 bits per second.
+a 8-bit, 128 dimensional embedding per 1 seconds clips,
+leading to a datarate of 1024 bits per second.
-$L^3$ (Look, Listen, Learn)[@L3] similarly proposed an embedding with 512 dimensions.
+$L^3$ (Look, Listen, Learn)[@LookListenLearn] similarly proposed an embedding with 512 dimensions.
 The computation of such an embedding generally requires very large models and lots of compute resources.
-$EdgeL^3$[@EdgeL3] showed that the L^3 model can be compressed by up to 95%, however the authors state that more work is needed to fit the RAM constraints of desirable sensor hardware.
+$EdgeL^3$[@EdgeL3] showed that the $L^3$ model can be compressed by up to 95%, however the authors state that more work is needed to fit the RAM constraints of desirable sensor hardware.

-The minimal amount of data transmissions would be achieved if only sending the detected noise category, requiring to perform the classification on the sensor, case D. of figure \ref{figure:sensornetworks-coding}.
+The minimal amount of data transmissions would be achieved if the detected noise category was sent, requiring to perform the entire classification on the sensor.
+This is hown as case D. of Figure \ref{figure:sensornetworks-coding}.
+Such an approach could also eliminate the need to send personally identifiable data to a centralized server.

 This motivates the problem statement of this thesis: